Alex-Kalinin-jr/Calculator/readme.md

 ## 3 Deposit calculator
 ![two](44.png)

-The program allow to evaluate benefits and costs when put a deposit under certain conditions.
+The program allows to evaluate benefits and costs when put a deposit under certain conditions.
 There were not perfomed unit tests due to too simple business logic and precense of online instruments.
 The **"https://calcus.ru/kalkulyator-vkladov"** was used to appearance and check computation correctness.